code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

       </ul>
 ```

-We can also set an initial filter by setting it in our initial state in `src/index.tsx`:
+It's also possible to set an initial filter by setting it in the initial state.
+In `src/index.tsx`:

 ```diff
 + import { TodoFilters } from "./types";